Best in Class Commercial Wood Fence

-Due to the limited amount of old growth cedar trees and tight restrictions on forestry throughout the United States and Canada, most of today’s cedar is new growth.
-This new growth is from a species of cedar that grows quickly and establishes very little heartwood.
-Furthermore, the trees are much smaller when harvested only compounding the lack of the dark inner rings.
-Today’s cedar fencing is almost entirely harvested from sapwood.
+Due to the limited amount of old growth cedar trees and tight restrictions on forestry throughout the United States and Canada, most of today’s cedar consists of new growth.
+This new growth derives from a cedar species known to grow quickly and yield very little heartwood.

-Today’s cedar fencing from sapwood cannot hold up to its reputation as the preferred choice for longevity in exterior applications as its lifespan is considerably shorter compared to yesterday’s heartwood cedar fencing.
+In short: no. Today’s cedar fencing, harvested from sapwood, cannot hold up to its reputation as the preferred choice for wood fencing.
+Its quality and lifespan are considerably shorter than yesterday’s heartwood cedar fence panels.

 What are my options over cedar?

 With the restrictions and limitations on harvesting old growth cedar, the wood industry has moved on to more abundant species such as Douglas fir, white fir, and incense cedar.
 These species are in great abundance in older growth trees, providing more options for fencing boards.
 Because species such as Douglas fir are harvested primarily in terms of heartwood, they are outperforming cedar in the North American fence industry.
 So, while you may not enjoy that rich cedar smell, you’ll get several years from these wood fence panels.
 Besides, after a while, the smell of cedar is just too much to handle.

 Is treated wood better than western red, incense cedar or Douglas fir?